Which Of The Following Is An Example Of Fiscal Policy

 4. Direct Payments to Individuals

 In some cases, governments may opt to provide direct payments to individuals to stimulate spending.
-These payments can take the form of stimulus checks or tax rebates.
+That said, these payments can take the form of stimulus checks or tax rebates.
 The goal is to quickly inject money into the economy and encourage people to spend it on goods and services.

 • Example: To stimulate the economy during a recession, the government issues stimulus checks to all eligible citizens.
 These checks provide individuals with a one-time payment that they can use to purchase goods and services.
 The increased spending boosts demand and helps to support businesses.